Lawrenccee/YugiohDex-/README.md

 * Packaging/Porting: / OS X / Windows / Linux

 ## Minification & Bundling
-Our boostrap that was used was minified.
+Our Twitter Bootstrap that was used was the minified version.
+For JS we used jscompress in order to minify and compress our JS files for faster loading.

 ###### CSS
+Our CSS was all made by using a minified Twitter Bootstrap this increased performance by only having to request for one file for the CSS.

 ###### JavaScript
-With CodeKit, we were able to concatenate all of our JS files into a single, minified file (with a few exceptions).
-Like with our CSS files, this vastly improved our performance and decreased the size of the request contents as well.
-Again, this limited the number of HTTP requests we had to make to retrieve our necessary files.
-With our CSS and JS bundling/minification, we only needed to make two primary requests for our primary files.
-However, with some of the services we used, we had to include inline scripts in order to load them immediately.
+We ran into a problem with JS by trying to minify all of the files and bundle them into one JS file in order to increase performance.
+Instead, we minified each file itself and used those minified JS files to be referenced to.
+This means that our code still has to make a lot of network requests to get each of the JS files, but each of those files grabbed are minified/compressed.

 ## Images
 The images used were uniform images that all had the same aspect ratios to fit our display and make everything uniform.